ebsaral/pv-docker/README.md

 ## Note

 This project can easily be construct into three-microservices structure: Meter App, PV App (Consumer + Export) and RabbitMQ app.

+## Improvements to do

+- Write tests for the entry points and cover more code base.
+- Construct environment variables in a better way and seperate test environment variables

+Emin Bugra Saral (c) 2019